dimak01/sharp-bridge/README.md

 ## What is Sharp Bridge?

 Sharp Bridge is a **lightweight, real-time VTube Studio Plugin** that connects iPhone's VTube Studio to VTube Studio on PC.
-It processes face tracking data through a configurable transformation engine and delivers it seamlessly to your PC application via WebSocket communication.
+It transforms iPhone blendshapes into custom VTube Studio parameters, with advanced mathematical expressions and custom non-linear interpolations supported.

 ## Why Sharp Bridge?

-### 🚀 Lightweight & Efficient
+### 🚀 Lightweight

 We're a self-contained .NET-based executable with minimal resource usage - you can run it on a potato with 40Mb of RAM available and a spare change your CPU can offer.
 GPU Usage?
 What's a "GPU"?
 We're also **console-based** - because you can't have a heavy GUI if you don't have a GUI :3

+### 🆓 Completely Free!

+No subscriptions, no paid features, no limitations.
+You're welcome.

-### ⚙️ Highly Configurable with a Solid Feature Set
+### ⚙️ Transparent Configuration

 Fully configurable iPhone blendshape → Custom PC VTube Studio parameter transformations with math expressions and functions & Bezier interpolations.
 All that in a fully transparent JSON configuration file you can open via in-app shortcut, edit and hot-reload at runtime.